-If you are a practising teacher who would like to advance your knowledge, skills and qualification and apply them directly to your own work context, this programme offers flexible pathways for you to achieve your goals.
+If you are a practising teacher who would like to advance your knowledge, skills and qualification and apply them directly to your own work context, this programme will help you to achieve your goals.

-You can choose to study by courses with a practice project or by courses only.
-You will be equipped with world-leading research, knowledge and tools to help enhance your own teaching practice, so that you can better achieve positive and equitable outcomes for diverse communities and learners.
+You will be equipped with world-leading research, knowledge and tools to help enhance your own teaching practice.
+In this way, you can better achieve positive and equitable outcomes for diverse communities and learners.

 This practitioner-focused programme is designed to be taken part-time, outside of school hours, using a blend of face-to-face and online delivery.

 180-point taught masters.
-An advanced degree around aspects of Education Practice.
-Completion by education practice project or by taught courses focusing on topics such as Contemporary Pedagogies, Literacy Education, Curriculum Theory and Social Psychology of the Classroom.
+An advanced degree that focuses on aspects of Education Practice.
+Taught courses focus on topics such as Contemporary Pedagogies, Literacy Education, Curriculum Theory and Social Psychology of the Classroom.

 One in four people in Aotearoa have a disability.
 This diversity is now represented in local early childhood settings and schools and teachers are expected to have the conceptual, culturally responsive and applied knowledge base needed to teach in inclusive environments.